njsmith/posy/pybi/README.md

 (`.dist-info` etc.), so that it's possible for tools to figure out what's going on.

-But, here's what I'm doing for "general purpose" pybi's:
+But, here's what I'm doing for my prototype "general purpose" pybi's:

 - Make sure `site-packages` is *empty*.